| Title: | Measurement Units for R Vectors |

 default it operates with bare expressions, but this

-behavior can be disabled by a specifying mode = "standard"
+behavior can be disabled by specifying mode = "standard" or setting

 x |